What Is Loud Budgeting, and How Can It Help Me?

 - Family, friends and coworkers can help support you when they know about your goals.

 Loud budgeting takes a little extra effort, but the results will be worth it.
 You might even convince others to jump on the trend and make a lasting lifestyle change.
-Here’s to challenging ourselves to get loud about our budgets in 2024.
+Here’s to challenging ourselves to get loud about our budgets.